Astronomers build largest molecular cloud catalog of the Andromeda galaxy

 The Andromeda Galaxy, also known as Messier 31, M31, or NGC 224, is notable for being one of the brightest Messier objects, making it easily visible to the naked eye even when viewed from areas with moderate light pollution.
 (Representative Photo by Stocktrek Images / Getty Images)

 The proximity of the Andromeda galaxy makes it an excellent target to probe the physical properties of molecular clouds and star-forming regions.
-Published on 27 December 2025, this work aims to create a sample of GMCs for M31.
-By applying a dendrogram (a tree-like diagram used to visualize the hierarchical structure of data) to CARMA data, the researchers created the largest cloud catalog for M31 so far.
+And by applying a dendrogram (a tree-like diagram used to visualize the hierarchical structure of data) to CARMA data, the researchers created the largest cloud catalog for M31 so far.
 The team managed to identify 453 molecular clouds in Andromeda.
 In addition, they detected 35 sources that show multiple velocity components, which are considered cloud complexes.
 The identified clouds have a mean radius of approximately 72 light-years and a mean mass of about 158,500 solar masses, the researchers have found.
 Additionally, the study found that about 66% of the clouds in the Andromeda galaxy are gravitationally bound.

 This illustration shows the Milky Way, our home galaxy.
 (Image edited by Starlust staff) (Representative Image Credit: NASA/JPL-Caltech)